mitchelljustin/pragmatic-lightning/index.md

 ## Why Bitcoin?

-While there are other cryptocurrencies you could build on, the author of this guide believes Bitcoin is currently the best option.
+While there are other cryptocurrencies you could build an app on, the author of this guide believes [Bitcoin](https://en.bitcoin.it/wiki/Main_Page) is still the best option.
-It has a proven 10+ year track record of not getting hacked or politically subverted.
+It has a proven 10+ year track record of not getting hacked, and has demonstrated great resistance to change and political pressure.

-As a result it has the most liquid market, the most stable price and the best brand recognition.
+As a result it has the most liquid market, the most stable price and the best brand recognition out of all the cryptocurrencies.
 So far, Bitcoin is shaping up to be a true native currency for the Internet.

-From a developer standpoint, the biggest downside of Bitcoin is that transactions are slow and expensive.
+From a developer standpoint, the biggest downside of Bitcoin is that transactions are expensive and slow.
-The Lightning Network fixes this flaw by adding a new layer on top of Bitcoin.
+Thankfully, the Lightning Network fixes these flaws by adding a new layer on top of the Bitcoin blockchain.

 ## What is Lightning Network?

-Lightning Network (also known as "Lightning" or "LN") is a second layer network on Bitcoin.
+Lightning Network (also known as "Lightning" or "LN") is a "second layer" network on Bitcoin, meaning it interacts with the Bitcoin blockchain and uses the same currency but operates as a separate system.
-Unlike traditional Bitcoin payments, payments on Lightning Network are extremely fast, cheap and anonymous.
+Unlike traditional Bitcoin payments, payments on Lightning Network are instant, cheap and anonymous.

 It uses a construct called a payment channel: a "virtual money tube" between two peers.
 A network of these channels plus special Bitcoin scripts called [HTLCs (Hashed Time Locked Contracts)](https://en.bitcoin.it/wiki/Hash_Time_Locked_Contracts)